cirruscraft/useful_things/bash/README.md

 chmod u+x script.sh
 ```

-If you dont remember this, it will look like the following:
+If you do not remember this, you will encounter a "permission denied" error:

 ```bash
 markd@bluesky:scratch % echo "echo Hello" >> script.sh